tzero86/tzero86-bits/content/posts/nerdHerd_writeup.md

 ![](https://i.imgur.com/oHD3Fi2.png)

 I'm not sure the last decoding worked as expected.
 That certainly looks like a base64 encoding.
 This could very well be a rabbit hole.

+> That didn't stop me from being stuck there for a couple of days trying my best to decode/decrypt it :laughing:

 Let's proceed further.
 Before, we found an image and we didn't really do anything with that.
 Let's see if we can find anything on it.
 Let's run `exifTool` on it: